Gagan563/Store-Rating-Website/README.md

 # Store Rating Application

-A full-stack web application for rating and reviewing stores, built with Next.js frontend and Node.js backend with SQLite database.
+A full-stack web application for rating and reviewing stores, built with Next.js frontend and Express.js backend with MySQL database.

 ## Features